gohugoio/hugo/docs/content/en/content-management/shortcodes.md

 {{</* youtube w7Ft2ymGmfc */>}}
 {{< /code >}}

+#### Additional Playback Options

-Furthermore, you can automatically start playback of the embedded video by setting the `autoplay` parameter to `true`.
+You can automatically start playback of the embedded video by setting the `autoplay` parameter to `true`.
 Remember that you can't mix named and unnamed parameters, so you'll need to assign the yet unnamed video id to the parameter `id`:

 {{< code file="example-youtube-input-with-autoplay.md" >}}
 {{</* youtube id="w7Ft2ymGmfc" autoplay="true" */>}}
+{{< /code >}}

+You're also able set the embed's start and end timestamps using the `start` and `end` parameters.
+Values should be in seconds from the start of the video.
+In the below example, the embedded video will play from the 90-second mark until the 6-minute mark:

+{{< code file="example-youtube-input-with-start-end.md" >}}
+{{</* youtube id="w7Ft2ymGmfc" start=90 end=360 */>}}
 {{< /code >}}

 #### Example `youtube` Output